-Objective 1: Ohio's 21st CCLC will establish and maintain relationships with other community-based organizations and local education agencies that provide ongoing partnerships of mutual support and result in strengthened implementation of the 21st CCLC program.
+Objective 1: Ohio's 21st CCLC will establish and maintain relationships with other CBOs and local education agencies that provide ongoing partnerships of mutual support and result in strengthened implementation of the 21st CCLC program.

-Objective 2: Ohio's 21st CCLC programs will deliver high quality programs with evidence-based educational and developmental services that positively affect student outcomes in school attendance, academic performance and behavior.
+Objective 2: Ohio's 21st CCLC programs will deliver high quality programs with evidence-based educational and developmental services that positively affect student outcomes in school attendance, academic performance, and behavior.

-Objective 3: Ohio's 21st CCLC programs will ensure the out-of-school activities target the students' academic needs and align with instruction during the school day.
+Objective 3: Ohio's 21st CCLC programs will ensure activities target the students' academic needs and align with instruction during the school day.